Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why Is My Dog Vomiting Bile in the Morning?
+Why Does My Dog Throw Up in the Morning

 If your dog is throwing up bile (a yellowish liquid) in the early morning or in the middle of the night, it may simply be because it has an empty stomach.

-This is most likely the case if the dog vomits at approximately the same time and also has a regular mealtimes.
+This is most likely the case if the dog vomits at approximately the same time and also has a regular mealtime.

 Try Feeding the Dog a Small Meal Before Bedtime

 The solution to this problem is often very straightforward: feed the dog a small meal right before bedtime.